laforge49/gemology/gems/facets/AggregateIdsFacet.md

 # AggregateIdsFacet

-An AggregateIdsFacet holds a dict of Id type/value pairs.
+An AggregateIdsFacet holds a dict of type/id pairs.
 These are indexed in the #InvertedAggregateIdsFacet found in the Aggregate Gem.
 The names are strings without whitespaces.